kursor1337/KTensorFlow/README.md

 )
 ```

-Delegates are provided to the `Interpreter` as a list, and only the first available will be used.
+Delegates are provided to the `Interpreter` as a list of possible variants, and only the first available will be used.

 ### Providing platform-specific options
 If you need to provide platform specific option to the `Interpreter` or `GpuDelegate` you can use platform-specific builder functions: